NCAR/climate-primer-water/doc/ch2_climatewater.rst

 Projection refers to how the statistical measures associated with a climate system will change in response to changing boundary values.
-Climate projections are generally framed as "if-then" statements where decisions made today and in the future are expected to impacts estimates.
+Climate projections are generally framed as "if-then" statements where decisions made today and in the future are expected to impact estimates.
 Projections, like predictions, may also be associated with probabilities, but they often cannot be verified in time to provide meaningful feedback to the climate modeling system.